Bereavement Counselling Online

 When a loved one passes away, grief is experienced in three main stages:

 This lasts from a few hours to a week.
 You may feel numb and feel as if the person hasn’t died, or that you can’t accept the reality of the death.

-From one week to six months after a death (it gets easier after three months), you may feel sad, depressed, have little appetite, find yourself crying a lot; or you may be agitated, anxious and unable to concentrate.
+From one week to six months after death (it gets easier after three months), you may feel sad, depressed, have little appetite, find yourself crying a lot; or maybe agitated, anxious and unable to concentrate.
 Some people feel guilty.
 They may feel they did not do enough for the deceased.
 Others blame professionals or friends and family.
 You may find that you have physical symptoms, such as pain, during this phase.
 Most people have the feeling at some point that the deceased is present in some way.
 One in ten people reports seeing, hearing or smelling the dead person when they are not there.
 Many of the experiences mimic depression, but they are normal.
 You are not depressed or going mad; your body is simply responding normally to a traumatic, sad event.

 From six months onwards.
 Your symptoms will subside.
 You start to accept the death and try to get back to normal.

 Grief is natural, and so are your feelings.
 Grief is a process that has to be worked through.
 If it is not, then your feelings could fester and they could catch up with you in the end, turning into depression.
 Grief should not be bottled up – it needs to be let out.

 Even if you seem to be having a severe reaction to the death at first, you are likely to come through the process with just the support of your friends and family, or perhaps a counsellor.

 It is usually best to turn to your family and friends initially.
 They will also need to grieve.
 You can help each other to come to terms with what had happened.